All Products

 Important

-6. (Optional) In the upper-right corner of the page, select Show Modified Parameters Only to display only the parameters that you have modified but not yet submitted.
+6. (Optional) In the upper-right corner, select Show Modified Parameters Only to display only parameters that have been changed but not yet submitted.

 只显示修改参数

-7. After you modify the parameters, click Submit Parameters in the upper-right corner of the page.
+7. After modifying parameters, click Submit Parameters in the upper-right corner.

-8. In the Save Settings dialog box, review the changes to the parameter values.
-Then, enter a reason for the change and click Submit Parameters.
+8. In the Save Settings dialog box, review the changes, enter a reason for the change, and click Submit Parameters.

 Important

-• In XML mode, if a parameter value is invalid, an Error message appears.
-If the ErrorCode is 102, the value is invalid.
-Return to the previous step, enter a value that is within the specified Input Range, and submit the parameters again.
+- If any submitted parameters require a restart, ClickHouse restarts the cluster automatically.
+Confirm that a restart will not affect your services before proceeding. - In XML mode, if a value is invalid, an Error message appears.
+If the ErrorCode is 102, the value is out of range — return to the previous step, enter a value within the Input Range, and submit again.

 Revert changes